-As a case study, the development of a Category 4 hurricane, named 'Felix' is examined (indicated by 'F' in Fig.5).
-It was reported that on the 6 August, an AEW vorticity centre crossed the west coast of Africa and quickly developed into tropical storm 'Felix' on the 8 August, and then became a Category 4 hurricane on the 12 August.
-The vorticity track in the first half of August, shown in Fig.5a, demonstrates this event.
-Figure 6a shows the vorticity centres and westward-filtered horizontal winds at 700 hPa during the 4-9 August.
-On the 4 August, there is a positive vorticity centre over West Africa, indicated by 'A'.
-This moves westward and intensifies over the Atlantic, indicating the development of tropical storm 'Felix'.
-The development of 'A' is associated with strong cross-equatorial flow which propagates westwards with the centre 'A' and projects strongly onto a WMRG wave structure (Fig.6b).
-On the 4 August 'A' begins in the trough (positive vorticity maximum) of the WMRG wave.
-Over the 5-7 August, the WMRG wave moves faster to the west, until 'A' is in phase with the strong northward cross-equatorial flow associated with the WMRG wave.
-On the 8 August, the WMRG wave weakens in the west but intensifies in the east due to its eastward group velocity (wave packet moving eastward).
-A new vorticity centre, 'B', intensifies in the convergent region just west of the strongest lower tropospheric crossequatorial flow of the WMRG wave.
-It is noted that in this case study, the WMRG has a zonal wavelength of about 60° (k=6, ~6700 km), longer than that of the AEW wavelength of 40° (k=9) estimated by the separation of centres 'A' and 'B'.
+As a case study, the development of a category-4 hurricane, named "Felix" is examined (indicated by the letter F in Fig. 5).
+It was reported that on 6 August, an AEW vorticity center crossed the west coast of Africa and quickly developed into Tropical Storm Felix on 8 August, and then became a category-4 hurricane on 12 August.
+The vorticity track in the first half of August, shown in Fig. 5a, demonstrates this event.
+Figure 6a shows the vorticity centers and westward-filtered horizontal winds at 700 hPa during 4-9 August.
+On 4 August, there is a positive vorticity center over West Africa, indicated by the letter A. This moves westward and intensifies over the Atlantic, indicating the development of Tropical Storm Felix.
+The development of A is associated with strong cross-equatorial flow that propagates westward with the center A and projects strongly onto a WMRG wave structure (Fig. 6b).
+On 4 August, A begins in the trough (positive vorticity maximum) of the WMRG wave.
+Over 5-7 August, the WMRG wave moves faster to the west, until A is in phase with the strong northward cross-equatorial flow associated with the WMRG wave.
+On 8 August, the WMRG wave weakens in the west but intensifies in the east because of its eastward group velocity (wave packet moving eastward).
+A new vorticity center, "B," intensifies in the convergent region just west of the strongest lower-tropospheric cross-equatorial flow of the WMRG wave.
+It is noted that in this case study, the WMRG has a zonal wavelength of about